sumpiem/developer-guides/guides/java.md

 to compile and generate your own JDK flavour.

 Although it sounds scary, is surprisingly easy and takes less than 1 hour!
-But that's not the pourpose of this tutorial, so downloading a build seems like a good idea.
+But that's not the purpose of this tutorial, so downloading a build seems like a good idea.

 # OpenJDK?
 Oracle JDK? help!